remy29/TinyApp/README.md

 ## Roadmap

-- Implementing Method Override and analytics
+- Implementing analytics
 - Creating seperate files for app.post and app.get routes

 ## Bugs

 - No yet discovered **major** bugs
-- Can cause errors when server is reset but cookies arent cleared
+- Can cause errors when server is reset but cookies arent cleared (this can mostly be side stepped either by clearing to cookies and/or logging out after reset)

 ###### Version 1.0.0